University of Technology Sydney

 This subject is delivered online via self-directed activities through Canvas.
 It is expected that will take 1.5-2 hours each week.
 There are ten 2-hour face-to-face workshops and eight 3-hour practical classes.

-There are four modules, module 1-3 have online tests to ensure you understand the content before moving to the next module and the legislation module is assessed as an infographic about a diagnostic product.
+There are four modules, modules 1-3 have online tests to ensure you understand the content before moving to the next module and the legislation module is assessed as a poster about a diagnostic product.

-The first three modules build on each other, but the legislation topic can be attempted at any point, to enable plenty of time to understand the topic and consolidate that knowledge with the researched information for the final infographic assessment.
+The first three modules build on each other, but the legislation topic can be attempted at any point to enable plenty of time to understand the topic and consolidate that knowledge with the researched information for the final poster submission.

 Workshop material is a combination of self-directed preparatory activities as well as the weekly 2-hour workshops.
 During these activities, problem-based activities and case studies help to test your understanding of the theory.
 There will be plenty of opportunities to ask questions and work with the teachers to improve your understanding.
-While attendance is not compulsory, studies have shown and our own results also indicate that participation in face-to-face classes leads to better results.
-For this reason, we recommend attending and participating to the best of your ability.
+Studies have shown, and our own results also indicate, that immersed participation in face-to-face classes leads to better results.

 The practical component will be conducted as 3-hour practical sessions.
 To help you prepare for the labs, the challenging parts are quizzed in the pre-lab material.
 The aim of this design is for you to see the protocol performed and understand why and how this test is done before you perform the skill in the laboratory yourself.
 That pre-lab material will also test your interpretive skills for that test/set of tests.
 Then, after the labs, there are post-lab questions to complete.
 The pre and post-labs are an assessable component of the subject.